Mental Health Tips

 Choose to follow social media accounts across all platforms which inspire you, but be mindful of not spending more than 10 minutes on a particular app.

-Create mindful, habits like reading three pages of a book instead of phone scrolling.
+Take baby steps in creating some mindful habits like reading three pages of a book instead of phone scrolling.

-Day 21:
+Day 20

 Make a conscious shift of opening majority of your apps through desktop, if can do without reinstalling certain apps then so be it.